 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-Some of the wood in my house is old.
-I have old wood floors that I’m pretty sure have seen 90 years of wear, I have a hand-me-down dining table that has seen its years, I even have door posts that had its finish stripped from water damage or something like that.
+I also had a hand-me-down dining table that has seen its years, and I even had door posts that had its finish stripped from water damage or something like that.

 I always thought I would need to resort to some sort of chemical cleaner or finish to restore my wood.
 I probably don’t need to tell you that I had no desire to use chemicals in my home.

 I tried this natural wood restorer on my water stripped window sills and door posts.
 I was blown away by the results!
 Just check out this picture!